I've been an anime fan since the 90s and have blogged about anime since 2010. I've seen it all, done it all, and gotten the t-shirt.

 Well-Known Examples in Anime

-- Sesshomaru, from Inuyasha, with the fan-nickname "Fluffy-Sama" because of his flamboyant fur boa he wears.
+- Sesshomaru, from Inuyasha, with the fan-nickname "Fluffy-Sama" because of the flamboyant fur boa he wears.
 He does care about tag-along child Rin, but he doesn't show it much.

 - Yuki Nagato in The Melancholy of Haruhi Suzumiya.
 She acts like she doesn't care about Kyon at all, but she invites him over for a friendly exposition dump anyway.